AfaanBilal/central-limit/README.md

 Central Limit
 =============

-> A simple TUI demo of the central limit theorem built with Rust.
+> A simple TUI demo of the Central Limit Theorem built with Rust.
 ---

 ### **Author**: [Afaan Bilal](https://afaan.dev)